greg-slonim/currency-exchange/README.md

 -----
 * Requires Java 8 (not 11).
 There is some weirdness in dependencies that I did not have time to resolve.
 * I used HTTP POST for this API because I felt it was cleaner to send payloads to the API, more extensible.
+* I also decided not to hardcode `EUR` and make the API more flexible.

 How to start the currency converter app
 ---------------------------------------